About Unpossible Journeys

 My only financial connection to any of the products or companies mentioned in the site is my use of Amazon and DriveThruRPG affiliate accounts.
 If you follow a link from this site to Amazon or DriveThruRPG and make a purchase there, a percentage of the purchase price will be credited to my affiliate account.

 I hope you’ll find this site helpful, and I encourage you to spread the word via the usual channels.
-If you have any questions, comments, or suggestions, please email me.
+If you have any questions, comments, or suggestions, please use the contact form below.

 - You can also find me at the Role-playing Games Stack Exchange.

-- I write about non-gaming topics on Medium and keep my bookmarks at Pinboard.
+- I very occasionally write about non-gaming topics on Medium and keep my bookmarks at Pinboard.